10 Things Places You Need To Visit When Camping In Anglesey

 If you’re looking for an amazing place to eat or somewhere to relax with a drink, it’s worth visiting The Oyster Catcher situated in the sandy dunes of Rhosneigr.
 The vegetarian options are fantastic.
 The views from the Oyster Catcher, make it the perfect place to sit outside with a delicious rhubarb gin and tonic.
 It is only a few minutes walk from the beach if you feel like walking off your lunch!

 Campsites In Rhosneigr

-In Rhosneigr quite a few camping sites are situated quite close to the beach which makes it the perfect place to stay when you’re camping in Anglesey with the family.
+In Rhosneigr, quite a few camping sites are situated quite close to the beach, which makes it the perfect place to stay.

 Plas caravan park is one of the best dog-friendly static caravan sites in Anglesey.
 It is immaculately kept and idyllically quiet, making it the perfect place to start your holiday.
 This is one of my favourite caravan sites in Anglesey.